cogitor/cogitor.github.io/_posts/2016-03-28-a-story-of-higher-order-functions.md

 tags: [c, javascript, scala, higher order functions]
 ---

-I find higher order functions as one of the key properties of functional programming languages, as they are enabling functions to be first class values in a language.
-Per [definition](https://en.wikipedia.org/wiki/Higher-order_function) every function that takes functions as arguments and/or returns functions as results is a higher order function.
+I find higher order functions to be one of the key properties of functional programming languages, as they enable functions to be first class values in a language.
+Per [definition](https://en.wikipedia.org/wiki/Higher-order_function), every function that takes functions as arguments and/or returns functions as results is a higher order function.

 <!--break-->

 ## Function pointers in C

-I first came across higher order functions while still at the university, through the usage of [function pointers](http://www.cprogramming.com/tutorial/function-pointers.html) in C. I have to admit that at the time I didn’t realise the full potential of passing functions as arguments to other functions.
-We used function pointers for the most usual case I know of - [callback functions](https://en.wikipedia.org/wiki/Callback_(computer_programming)).
+I first came across higher order functions while still at university, through the usage of [function pointers](http://www.cprogramming.com/tutorial/function-pointers.html) in C. I have to admit that at the time I didn’t realise the full potential of passing functions as arguments to other functions.
+We used function pointers for the most common use case I know of - [callback functions](https://en.wikipedia.org/wiki/Callback_(computer_programming)).

-Callback functions are useful when working with asynchronously executing operations like UI events, HTTP requests etc. They allow for asynchronous programming.
-You can specify a function that will be called when the asynchronous execution is finished, and pass it as an argument to the execution.
-In the meantime, you can continue with other code execution, without the need to block while waiting for results.
+Callback functions are useful when working with asynchronously executing operations like UI events, HTTP requests etc. You can specify a function that will be called when the asynchronous execution is finished, and pass it as an argument to the asynchronous execution call.
+In the meantime, you can continue executing other code, without the need to block the main execution while waiting for results.

 {% capture my_include %}#include <stdio.h>
 #include <string.h>